hackclub/hackclub/workshops/maze/readme.md

 # Maze

-*Some images don't render in Github, full workshop better viewed on [notion](https://www.notion.so/jajoosam/Maze-c06d7ac6968a4402abc0115430a2b6d5)*
+*Some images don't render in GitHub, full workshop better viewed on [notion](https://www.notion.so/jajoosam/Maze-c06d7ac6968a4402abc0115430a2b6d5)*

 In the next 30 minutes, you're going to become an actual game developer 🎮  - we're going to make a remake of the classic [scary maze](http://www.playscarymazegame.net/play-scary-maze-game/) game, in the amazing [PICO-8](https://www.lexaloffle.com/pico-8.php).